 Another good idea is picking something that isn’t really important for the job.
 For example that you struggle with leading teams (you won’t lead any team unless you apply for a managerial role with McDonald’s), or that your computer skills are below par (computer skills matter in most jobs nowadays, but they do not really make any difference at McDonald’s).

 Third good option is picking a weakness that can even be considered a strength by some hiring managers.
 For example that you are over-friendly to customers, or have a tendency to talk a lot in work.
-None of them will be a showstopper really.
+None of them will be a showstopper really….
+For more answers, you can also check what are your strengths and weaknesses – sample answers for retail job interview.

 How long do you want to have this job?